1950-1951: Jewish Federation appoints “Youth Needs Study Committee,” with pediatrician Frank Cohen as chairman.

 1956: Preschool called “finest in Fort Worth” by TCU’s Child Psychology Department.
 Colleges send student teachers to observe.
 Physicians refer children with special needs.
 Non-Jewish parents seek in enroll youngsters.
 School becomes “non-sectarian.”

-1962: Preschool comes under direction of newly formed board of proposed Dan Danciger Jewish Community Center (DDJCC).
-Budget for 9-month school year is $5,374.
+1962: Preschool comes under the direction of the newly formed board of proposed Dan Danciger Jewish Community Center (DDJCC).
+The budget for the 9-month school year is $5,374.

-1973: DDJCC adds new wing and enlarges preschool.
+1973: DDJCC adds a new wing and enlarges preschool.

 1982: Preschool renamed “Lil Goldman Early Childhood Learning Center.”

 1999: DDJCC closes.
-School merges with Ahavath Sholom preschool under direction of Jewish Education Agency of Jewish Federation of Fort Worth and Tarrant County.
-Preschool renamed “Jewish Community Play and Learning Center.”
+School merges with Ahavath Sholom preschool under the direction of

 2000: Founding director Lil Goldman dies at age of 87.